catseye/Lexeduct/README.md

 *   Allow filters to do something at the very end, maybe.
 *   Allow filters return multiple, or no, strings.
 *   Many, many other things.

+### In-browser UI ###

+*   Dynamically allocate the number of transformer-slots.
+*   Provide "insert" and "delete" operations on each transformer-slot.
+*   Display the description for each select transformer, in a tooltip(?)
+*   Create prompts for available params dynamically in each transformer-slot.

 [Michael Paulukonis]:   https://github.com/MichaelPaulukonis/
 [TextMunger]:           https://github.com/MichaelPaulukonis/text-munger